Council Tax Band Challenge Tool

 £0

-cost to challenge — it's completely free via the VOA
+cost to submit — the VOA challenge is free

 < 3 min

-to check your band and generate your challenge pack
+to compare your band and build your evidence pack

 Common questions about council tax band challenges